-- 17. The design of the proposed East Anglia ONE North project (including number of wind turbines, layout configuration, requirement for scour protection, electrical design, etc.) is not yet fully determined, and may not be known until sometime after the DCO has been granted.
-Therefore, in accordance with the requirements of the Project Design Envelope (also known as the Rochdale Envelope) approach to Environmental Impact Assessment (EIA) (Planning Inspectorate 2018) (as discussed in Chapter 5 EIA Methodology), realistic worst case scenarios in terms of potential effects upon offshore ornithology are adopted to undertake a precautionary and robust impact assessment. - 18.
+- 18. The design of the proposed East Anglia TWO project (including number of wind turbines, layout configuration, requirement for scour protection, electrical design, etc.) is not yet fully determined, and may not be known until sometime after the DCO has been granted.
+Therefore, in accordance with the requirements of the Project Design Envelope (also known as the Rochdale Envelope) approach to Environmental Impact Assessment (EIA) (Planning Inspectorate 2018) (as discussed in Chapter 5 EIA Methodology), realistic worst case scenarios in terms of potential effects upon offshore ornithology are adopted to undertake a precautionary and robust impact assessment. - 19.
 The worst-case scenarios for potential impacts of the proposed project on offshore ornithology receptors from the construction, operation and decommissioning phases are described and presented in Table 12.2.
-Where percentage areas affected have been calculated, these are based on a total windfarm site area of 208km2 and an offshore cable corridor area of 133km2 which results in a total offshore development area for the assessment of 341km2. - 19.
-Definition of the worst case scenarios has been made from consideration of the proposed East Anglia ONE North project parameters that are presented in
+Where percentage areas affected have been calculated, these are based on a total windfarm site area of 255km and an offshore cable corridor area of 123km which results in a total offshore development area for the assessment of 378km.
+As a worst case, the offshore cable corridor area has been calculated based on the northern route (see Figure 9.2) which has the largest area of the two routes and from which the worst case export cable length was calculated.
+It would not be realistic to combine the areas for both route options as in reality only one of these routes will be used following final design of the project.

-Chapter 6 Project Description, alongside the mitigation measures that have been embedded in the design (section 12.3.3).

-20. It should be noted that after collision risk modelling (CRM) was conducted for the proposed East Anglia ONE North project, the design envelope was changed so that the maximum number of wind turbines increased from 60 to 67 for the 12MW scenario, and from 42 to 53 for the 15MW scenario.
-The collision risk modelling presented in this assessment is for the previous scenarios of 60 12MW, 42 15MW and 42 19MW turbines (see Appendix 12, Annex 3).
+- 20. Definition of the worst case scenarios assumptions has been made from consideration of the proposed East Anglia TWO project parameters that are presented in Chapter 6 Project Description, alongside the mitigation measures that have been embedded in the design (section 12.3.3). - 21.
+It should be noted that after collision risk modelling (CRM) was conducted for the proposed East Anglia ONE North project, the design envelope was changed so that the maximum number of wind turbines increased from 67 to 75 for the 12MW scenario, and from 53 to 60 for the 15MW scenario.
+The collision risk modelling presented in this assessment is for the previous scenarios of 67 12MW, 53 and 4819MW turbines (see Appendix 12, Annex 3).
 The collision risk model has not been re-run for the updated scenarios because of time constraints however an assessment of the updated parameters will be included within the ES.
 This model re-run will also incorporate the remaining three months of aerial survey data (see section 12.3.1).